protoben/resume/resume.md

 *   **Portland State University** (Portland, OR)

-    + M.S. in Computer Science, Fall 2013 - Present
+    + M.S. in Computer Science, June 2013 - Present
-    + M.A. in Writing, Spring 2009 - Summer 2011
+    + M.A. in Writing, March 2009 - June 2011
-    + B.A. in Linguistics, Fall 2003 - Summer 2008
+    + B.A. in Linguistics, Summa Cum Laude, September 2003 - June 2008

-Proficiency
+Background
 -----------

+* I'm proficient in the following:
+    + C, C++, Java, Bash, Erlang, Python, SQL
+    + Network and systems programming
+    + 802.11 / packet radio

-I have been experimenting with network and systems programming since 2010.
-I've worked on a number of [small projects](http://github.com/protoben) related to networking.
+* I've worked on a number of [small projects](http://github.com/protoben) related to networking, cryptography, coding theory, and packet radio.

-I am most comfortable working in C, but I am also proficient in C++, Java, Bash, Erlang, Python, and SQL.

 Experience